-As noted above, testing will be required in the beginning of the academic semester for all students who would like to be on campus for any campus event including classes.
-We also request all faculty and staff to provide COVID-19 testing results prior to their return to campus in order to demonstrate appropriate action to assure that no one returns to the campus infected.
+As noted above, testing will be required ahead of the March 1 start of in-person classes for all students who would like to be on campus for any campus event, including classes.
+We request all faculty and staff to provide COVID-19 testing results prior to their return to campus in order to demonstrate appropriate action to assure that no one returns to the campus infected.
 This will provide reassurance to students, parents, faculty, and staff.